-The Advocate General opinion in the above-mentioned case was delivered on 5 December 2019 and he states that the new inadmissibility ground is against EU law, reiterating the stance of the HHC on this matter.
+The Advocate General opinion in the above case was delivered on 5 December 2019 and stated that the new inadmissibility ground is against EU law, reiterating the stance of the HHC on this matter.
 The CJEU issued a judgement on 19 March 2020 and confirmed the above position.

 Section 51(2)(f), and newly introduced Section 51(12) Asylum Act.

 CJEU, Case C-564/18 LH, Reference of 7 September 2018.

 Administrative and Labour Court of Szeged, Decision 19.K.27.020/2019/9, 22 January 2019; 16.K.27.761/2018/7, 10 January 2019.